Russia's military exercises: Could they turn into war?

 Keir Giles is a senior consulting fellow the Russia and Eurasia program at Chatham House.
 He is also a director of the Conflict Studies Research Centre, a group of subject matter experts in Eurasian security.
 The opinions in the article belong to the author.

-(CNN)In Russia and neighboring Belarus, preparations are underway for Zapad -- a major military exercise to be held in September.
+(CNN)In Russia and neighboring Belarus, the Zapad military exercise begins today.

-The two countries' Western neighbors are worried.
-Zapad is Russian for "West," and of all the different major exercises in the Russian military calendar, it causes the most excitement and concern because it is the one that most closely resembles practice for invading those neighbors.
+The two countries' Western neighbors have been worried.
+Zapad is Russian for "West," and of all the different major exercises in the Russian military calendar, it causes the most excitement and concern because it is the one that most closely resembles practice for war with NATO.

 As a result, this regular event receives a lot more attention than other Russian manoeuvers of similar size.
 Held every four years, the exercise can even develop its own mythology: Much of the Western coverage said that the 2009 exercise ended with a simulated nuclear attack on Warsaw, Poland, even though there is no evidence at all from unclassified sources to suggest this was the case.